 What are benefits overpayments?

-• Making deductions from your continuing benefit payments
+• Deductions from your continuing benefit payments (most common)

 • Taking amounts directly from your wages